 Land Use Policies Applicable to All Land Uses 3.
 Wherever possible, existing trees and tree buffers should be preserved rather than replacing mature vegetation with new plantings.
 Considering current conditions, the extent of tree preservation has been compromised by recent timbering operations onsite consistent with the historic use and ownership of the project area.
 Timbering operations through the Virginia Department of Forestry permit extensive clearing of sites to property lines and into Resource Protection Areas.
 Tree preservation will only be possible in areas left untouched by timbering.
+Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and in the preservation areas depicted on project GDP.
 The extent of clearing has had a negative impact on this proposal making it difficult to "fit in" to the landscape of the area without concern for visual impacts to the community around the project periphery where public roads and residential properties exist.
 The scale of the project expands the extent of concern related to negative impacts on community character or tourism "allure" as mentioned earlier in the Comprehensive Plan.
 The applicant is now faced with the task of re-establishing forested buffers, re-establish Resource Protection Areas forestry, and managing large scale site work and associated erosion and sediment control protections.
 Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and the preservation areas.
 These buffers take time to re-establish.

-Staff's chief concern regarding vegetated buffers have to do with mitigation of viewshed impacts and assuring appropriate buffering and setbacks about the project periphery to help mitigate construction noise and project visibility.
+Staff's chief concern regarding vegetative buffers has to do with mitigation of viewshed impacts and assuring appropriate buffering and setbacks about the project periphery to help mitigate construction noise and project visibility.
 Staff is not taking a position on the aesthetics of solar panels in general or the project upon private property solar array operations interior to the site and out of site from the surroundings.
 These areas are intended to be accessed only by employees or those welcomed onto the site.
-Policy B.4. can only be achieved with compliance with staff recommended landscape, screening, and buffering conditions that are meant to address "outward appearance" and "allure".
+Staff believes Comprehensive Plan consistency Policy B.4. can only be achieved with compliance with staff recommended landscape, screening, and buffering conditions that are meant to address "outward appearance" and "allure".

 Land Use Policies Applicable to All Land Uses 8.
 Redevelopment and investment in existing developed areas should be encouraged provided that the development does not adversely impact adjoining properties.
-As proposed staff does not believe this proposal sufficiently mitigates potential adverse impacts upon adjoining properties.
-Staff believes impacts mitigations can only be achieved through adherence of staff recommended conditions applied to the proposal.
 Staff believes the construction phase of this project will warrant the greatest deal of attention to assure impact mitigation in order to avoid negative impacts onsite and to the surroundings.
 The construction phase appears to present a period of greatest cause for concern until the site is stabilized and has resulted in a great deal of citizen feedback, study and review of findings, planning and discussion amongst citizens groups, Federal, State, and Local agencies to seek the most favorable outcomes.
 The construction phase poses the greatest challenges for environmental (stormwater, slope stabilization and erosion), emergency management, installation of screening, transportation, zoning building, etc. In order to accommodate a new use as proposed, in the interest of addressing impacts, staff believes the project will be in compliance with County policy through compliance with Federal, State and local environmental regulations and staff recommended special use conditions and the project Generalized Development Plan.
-Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.